 Shared supported housing for up to one year is available through five furnished properties, close to public transport, shops and other amenities.

-Referrals can be made by family, friends and other support services and agencies.
-Young people can also seek assistance on their own behalf.
+Referrals can be made by young people on their own behalf or family, friends and/or other support services and agencies.
 Following a referral, an interview will assess the young person’s suitability for the service.

-Funding support for the program is provided by the Department for Child Protection and Family Support through the National Affordable Housing Agreement (NAHA).
+Funding support for the youth accommodation service is provided by the Department of Communities through the National Affordable Housing Agreement (NAHA).